lvillasen/ESP32-CAM-CameraWebServer-RGB-LED/README.md

 # ESP32-CAM-CameraWebServer-RGB-LED

+## Takes photos and controls an RGB LED with the ESP32-CAM

 ## Taken from the ESP examples and expanded to include an RGB LED

 ### This sketch is a extension of the 'official' ESP32 Camera example sketch from Espressif: